mrdo3197/sample_repo/README.md

 # Project Background
-Gamezone, founded in 2018, is a company that sells new and refurbished gaming products all around the world primarily through their online website.
-They also have a mobile app and use a variety of marketing channels.
+**Gamezone**, founded in 2018, is a company that sells new and refurbished gaming products worldwide, primarily through its online store.
+It also has a mobile app and leverages a variety of marketing channels.

-The company has significant data on its sales that has been previously underutilized.
-This project analyzes and synthesizes this data in order to uncover critical insights that will improve Gamezone commercial success.
+The company possesses a wealth of sales data that has previously been underutilized.
+This project analyzes and synthesizes that data to uncover critical insights aimed at enhancing Gamezone’s commercial success.

 Insights and recommendations are provided on the following key areas: